Longing for Change

 - Divorced parents seeking new ways to connect with their kids.

-- Parents with infants.
+- Parents with infants and toddlers.

 Over time, we envision an in-person and virtual community of fellow travelers, families who long for freedom and better work-life balance.
 Who want our kids to stretch their hearts and minds with firsthand experience in the cultures and ecosystems of our world.
 Who know that family life is a journey from Me to We, enabling us to transcend the limits of our egos and achieve a greater sense of purpose and aliveness with those we love.